cCRADA Collaborations: Tailored Solutions for Nano-related Research and Development

 While the Assay Cascade is restricted to characterization of oncology-based nanomedicines, cCRADA collaborations are not.
 These projects can involve non-oncology nanomaterials, such as nanomedicines for other health indications or environmental nanoparticles, mechanistic investigations not covered by the Assay Cascade testing, nanotech formulation projects and more.
 All cCRADA projects are highly customized and will have a specifically tailored research plan developed in collaboration with the sponsor.

 What We Offer

-- Formulation, Optimization, Lead Selection.
+- Formulation, optimization, lead selection.
 Design and production of nanoformulations to achieve intended biological endpoints.
-Experience with small molecules, biologics, vaccines and gene therapies.
+Experience with small molecules, biologics, vaccines, and gene therapies.

-- Bioanalytical Assay Development.
+- Bioanalytical assay development.
 Development and validation of assays for lot release, biological activity, bioequivalence, and more.

-- Instrument Optimization.
+- Instrument optimization.
 NCL works with instrument developers to improve analytical tools to best meet the needs of the nanotech research community.

-Projects are considered for cCRADAs on a case-by-case basis throughout the year, taking into consideration NCL’s capabilities and resources, alignment with NCL and NCI’s research interests, and potential impact towards improving nanomedicine R&D. Interested parties can reach out to the NCL at firstname.lastname@example.org to discuss their project needs.
+Projects are considered for cCRADAs on a case-by-case basis throughout the year, taking into consideration NCL’s capabilities and resources, alignment with NCL and NCI’s research interests, and potential impact towards improving nanomedicine research and development.